 How about ten miles of paved rail trail to guide you on an unobstructed journey from Bedford to Alewife?
 How about a history lesson while you’re at it?
 (Seems like a theme in Boston.)
 This trail approximates the route that Paul Revere took during that famous little ride he took back in 1775.
 You know, the one that started the American Revolution.
 No big.

 To avoid the crowds, roll over to this West Roxbury reservation that offers bikers 12 miles of wooded trails.
 Aside from the fact that this is one of Boston’s hidden gems, the best part about this area is Turtle Pond.
 After an hour of biking in that blistering summer heat, take a dip in the seriously refreshing pond.
 Heck, make a day out of it and enjoy a well-deserved lunch in one of the reservation’s picnic areas.

 Just a half hour north of Boston, following the abandoned Salem and Lowell Railroad (creepy enough for you?) is the Independence Greenway.
-The well-paved path offers eight miles of tranquil woods, marsh, and wetlands, making a wonderful escape from the city.
+The well-paved path offers around six miles of tranquil woods, marsh, and wetlands, making a wonderful escape from the city.
 Just be prepared for a little choppiness in your ride; one section is along a road with heavy traffic, so walking your bike on the sidewalk is highly encouraged.